How To Sight In A Rifle Scope – 6 Steps Guide For Rifle User

 What this means is that your bullet rotates and travels a certain path and is affected by both gravity and wind.
 No matter how good you adjust your scope, if you don’t take the Coriolis effect in the equation, your shit will eventually appear inaccurate.

 How to improve your scope’s position

-One of the best tricks to correctly adjust your scope is by firing three shot groups at targets at varying distances.
-The reason why three is so important here is because an odd number will help you triangulate the error (for example, five could do the trick, as well as seven, but ammo is expensive).
+One of the best tricks to correctly adjust your scope is by firing three-shot groups at targets at varying distances.
+The reason why three is so important here is that an odd number will help you triangulate the error (for example, five could do the trick, as well as seven, but ammo is expensive).

 It doesn’t matter whether you remember which shot was taken first (or which was the first hit), all that’s important is that you actually give it your best and hopefully, hit the target all three times.

 If you aimed at the center all three times, you should notice a pattern in these three shots.
 For instance, if they’re lined up in an upward or downward fashion, diagonal or such, you should simply slightly readjust your scope in the opposite direction.

 If the target is 200yds away (or more) and the shots are obviously spread out, there are two factors you might’ve missed out on – the Coriolis effect, or your aim declined.
 Also, whenever in doubt, check in your rifle for maintenance to see whether it’s in good condition.